 How Choose An Investing Strategy That’s Right For You

 Setting up your investment strategy is like buying a new car, before you look at the different models, you need to figure out what style suits you best.
-And just like cars, there are many styles to choose from when creating an investment strategy.
+And just like cars, there are many investment types to choose from when creating an investment strategy.
 When choosing the right investing strategy, there are questions that need to be answered first.
 What is your investment horizon?
 What returns are you seeking to achieve?
-What amount of risk are you able to tolerant?
+What amount of risk are you able to tolerate?
 What are the funds in this investment to be used for?
-Answering these questions will ultimately also help in building your portfolio.
+Answering these questions will ultimately also help in building your stock portfolio.

 Determining what will be your breakdown between cash, fixed-income securities and stocks is a good start towards creating your investment strategy.
 The breakdown of your asset allocation ultimately depends on your risk tolerance.
 A conservative investor may prefer to hold 80% of his portfolio in fixed-income and 20% in stocks.
 The reverse would be true for an aggressive investor, while a balanced investor will follow a 50-50 split.

-In terms of specific investment strategies within your asset allocation, if you are a high risk investor with a long investment horizon, you may want to include small cap and growth investing in your portfolio.
+In terms of specific stock market strategies within your asset allocation, if you are a high risk investor with a long investment horizon, you may want to include small cap and growth investing in your portfolio.
 If you have a moderate risk tolerance and shorter investment horizon, you may be more suitable for value and income investing.
 If you have a low risk tolerance and short investment horizon, you may want to focus solely on income investing.
 For those looking for companies that aim to do no harm, you can add socially responsible assets to your portfolio with relative ease.
 It is also important to adapt to the investment strategy you are most comfortable with.
 Someone with a knack for choosing growth stocks may make that strategy the priority in their portfolio.